aholachek/bundle-wizard/README.md

 ## Requirements

-1. Sourcemaps
+1. Downloadable sourcemaps

    This utility downloads sourcemaps from the url you provide.
 This requires the sourcemaps to be publically available, or at least available on your network.
-You might need to point to a testing instead of prod build, for instance, as some apps disable sourcemaps in production.
+You might need to point to a testing instead of production build, for instance, as some apps disable sourcemaps in production.

 2. A local Chrome installation

    The wizard uses `puppeteer-core` to load coverage information from the provided url.
-This requires you to have a version of Chrome installed on your machine.
+This requires you to have an up-to-date version of Chrome installed on your machine.

 ## Optional command line arguments